tristanpendergrass/som/README.md

 Storm icon credit: (srip)[https://www.flaticon.com/authors/srip].

-## Installation
+## Getting Started & Build

+Install Elm on your computer: https://guide.elm-lang.org/install/elm.html.

 ```
-$ git clone git@github.com:tristanpendergrass/som.git
-$ cd som
 $ npm install
+$ npm run build:css
 $ npm run build
 ```

-Then go to [chrome://extensions](chrome://extensions) and click "Load unpacked" and select the som directory.

 ## Development

-In one tab run this command to start the Tailwind CSS build watcher:
+There are "watch" versions of the two build commands.
+You must run each in a different terminal tab.

 ```
 $ npm run build:css:watch
 ```

-and in another tab run this command to build everything else:
+and in another tab:

 ```
 $ npm run build:watch
 ```

-You do not have to go through the "Load unpacked" step from installation again, just close and reopen the extension to see your changes.
+### Testing on Chrome

+Go to [chrome://extensions](chrome://extensions) and click "Load unpacked" and select the `som` directory.
+You only have to do this step once.

 ## Deployment

 - Bump the version number in static/manifest.json.
-- Bump the version number in Main.elm.
+- Bump the version number in this view in Main.elm.
-- Run the above commands from Development to generate an up-to-date /dist folder.
+- Run the build commands above to generate an up-to-date /dist folder.
 - Compress the /dist folder and upload to Chrome web store or wherever.

 ## Test